elec327/elec327.github.io/lab1/index.md

 lab: 1
 layout: default
 group: labs-navigation
-description: Morse Code with Timers
+description: Intro C Programming
 ---

 {::options parse_block_html="true" /}

-### Lab #1: Morse Code with Timers on the MSP430 (250 pts)
+### Lab #1: Intro C Programming (100 pts)

 <div class="alert alert-info" role="alert">
-#### **There are three goals for this assignment:**
+#### **There are two goals for this assignment:**

+  - To get a taste for writing code in the C programming language.
-  - To get CCS and/or Energia up and running.
+  - To build a mental understanding for pointers and type casting.
-  - To become familiar with the _User Guide_ and datasheet (these will answer so many questions for you in the future).
-  - To learn to program an MSP430G2553 when it is separated from the Launchpad.

 </div>